bloodyKnuckles/shave-template/README.md

   </body>
 </html>
 ```
-(Onclick function is assigned to button onclick handler, not shown.
+(`onclick` function is assigned to button onclick handler, not shown.
 Layout reformatted for clarity.)

 TIP: The `link` stylesheet element can be `_mapappend`'ed to dynamically add more stylesheets, and
 the script element can be `_mapappend`'ed to add more stylesheets..